acuminous/filby/README.md

         data:
           - code: HF

         # YAML can get verbose, so you can also import data frames from a local CSV
+        # The CSV requires a header row, starting with the action column and
+        # followed by the column names of your entity.
+When deleting data you
+        # only need to include the fields that identify the entity, e.g.
-      # action,code,
+        # action,code,name
         # POST,KC,Kent Coast
         # POST,CA,Caistor
+        # DELETE,TP,
         # etc
       - entity: park
         version: 1
         source: ./data/park-data-2019.csv